jollygoodjacob/OpenRES/README.md

   **9. Sinuosity (SIN)**: The ratio of the true stream distance and the straight line distance between the starting point and endpoint of a given stream segment.

+These nine features can then be used to classify stream networks using hierarchical classification methods (see examples in Maasri et al 2021).
+These classes define stream segments that share similar physical, hydrological, and geomorphic characteristics.
 By integrating hydrology, topography, geology, and climate, FPZs can inform decisions in watershed management, restoration planning, and ecological conservation.

 ## Data Prerequisites